Skip to content

 LOI B delivers more cash up front ($9 million vs $6.5 million), no vendor take-back to carry for 5 years, and no conditional earn-out.

 The headline price is $1 million lower.
-But the seller receives more, faster, with less risk.
+But the non-conditional amount is higher, and the seller receives all of it at closing.

 The same logic applies to any LOI.
 Before judging an offer, break it down: how much in cash at closing?
 How much in VTB to carry?